Dutch Type Library

 Code voor fi-ligatuur substitutie

-This OpenType Layout features code ensures that the fi-ligature is excluded for Turkish.
+This OpenType Layout features code ensures that the fi-ligature is excluded for Turkish

 OpenType fonts come in two varieties, namely Compact Font Format (cff) with PostScript Type1-like outlines and hints, and TrueType Font (ttf), which contains quadratic splines and can optionally contain high-quality TrueType hinting instructions.
 Normally, the different versions can be identified by their suffix: ‘.otf’ for cff and ‘.ttf’ for the TrueType flavor.
 Technically, the .otf suffix can also be used for the TrueType-flavored OpenType fonts, but this is not standard practice.